Wildsong/ago-assistant/README.md

 docker-compose up -d
 ```

-Runs on port 80 by default, you can change the in docker-compose.yml
+Runs on port 8080 by default, you can change the in docker-compose.yml

+## Notes on AGO-assistant

+It's a JavaScript app and it just needs any web server.

+It's outdated.
+I say that because it uses jquery. :-)